-Our philosophy is "Don't walk in front of me, I may not follow.
+Our view of Self-help Organizations in Inclusive Development BRUNEI Our philosophy is "Don't walk in front of me, I may not follow.
 Don't walk behind me, I may not lead.
 Just walk beside me and be my friend."
 The role of Self-help Organizations (SHOs) in inclusive development is very important as we are the stakeholders in each community.
 It is essential for us to utilize SHO's input fully as well as participate actively in any stage of development, which will ensure equitable distribution of resources.
 We have got a lot of families in our programs in response to the needs of persons with autism and their families.
 We need compassion, understanding, empathy and support.
+We are in the process of implementing our income generating business